 Wills, if drafted corrected will accurately reflect your wishes, and make the process of dividing your estate more straightforward, and hence less stressful for your family.
 This will give you the confidence that you have done all you can to protect your descendants and your property when you die.

 Guillaumes LLP Solicitors is a full-service law firm based in Weybridge, Surrey.
-We have a highly experienced family law team who can assist you with drafting a Will that faithfully reflects your wishes for the division of your assets.
+We have a highly experienced team of probate lawyers and estate solicitors who can assist you with drafting a Will that faithfully reflects your wishes for the division of your assets.
 To make an appointment, please contact us.
 Alternatively, If you are concerned that you may become unable to manage your medical or financial affairs due to old age, it is also possible to appoint a close friend or family member to take over, with help from our power of attorney solicitors.